littlebee/react-datum/README.md

 ## Test

-We write tests using [Jest](https://facebook.github.io/jest/).
-Test files are written in CoffeeScript.
+We write unit tests using [Jest](https://facebook.github.io/jest/) and CoffeeScript.

 To run tests locally, do

      npm test

-Tests are also triggered whenever a new commit is pushed to the master branch.
+New commits to master will trigger tests on the CI server.